 His father’s reaction led Josh to ponder the thought, did this really happen?
 The tender bruise on his head made it perfectly clear his encounter with Ivan was real, but what about the ghost, cloud demon and the unicorn?

-“There is only one way to find out,” he said and walked over to where the “ghost” had appeared.
+“There is only one way to know for sure,” he said and walked over to where the “ghost” had appeared.

 The beachcomber had raked the sand earlier in the morning so if the experience was genuine Josh expected to see one a set of footprints and four hoofs.
 To his astonishment, he did not.
 There was no evidence to suggest anyone or anything had been standing there.